 - United Nations Environmental Programme (UNEP)

 - United Nations Educational, Scientific and Cultural Organization (UNESCO)

 - United Nations Security Council Committee established pursuant to resolution 1540 (2004)

 - United Nations Office of Internal Oversight Services (UNOIOS)

-- United Nations Department for Political Affairs (UNDPA)
+- United Nations Department for Political and Peacebuilding Affairs (UNDPPA)

 - Security Council Counter-Terrorism Committee Executive Directorate (CTED)

 - United Nations Interregional Crime and Justice Research Institute (UNICRI)